 How long is the ferry ride from Mykonos to Athens?

-The Mykonos to Athens ferry ride takes between 2 hr 45 minutes and 6 hr, depending on weather conditions, itinerary, the type of vessel and the port of arrival.
+The Mykonos to Athens ferry ride takes between 2 hr 25 minutes and 5 hr 30 min, depending on the type of vessel, the weather conditions, and the port of arrival (Rafina or Mykonos).

 Is there a high-speed ferry from Mykonos to Athens?